blarghmatey/podcastinit/content/episode8.md

         *  Can pull together all packets inside of stream
         *  Time spefic source communicates with specific destination
         *  Bro - intrusion detection suite
             * Built into Security Onion - Doug Berks
+            * FLOSS Weekly episode 296 with [Bro developers](http://twit.tv/show/floss-weekly/296)
 *  What are some activities that you do on a regular basis for which you would turn to another language or toolchain, rather than using Python?
     *  Powershell - The Python of windows
         *  Whitelisted and ubiquitous
     *  Password cracking - compiled language like C or assembly
 * For anyone who is interested in getting involved in the security industry, and penetration testing in particular, what resources or tools would you recommend?
     *  Developers make the best InfoSec professionals
         *  Lots of jobs and opportunities
     *  Developer -\> Systems Administration -\> Information Security